dsgelab/finregistry-matrices/README.md

 Please choose accordingly what you would like to output.
 The output file will be tab-seperated.

 Todo for Zhiyu (priority)
-- Make the program stop compaining about missing year (low)
+- Make the program stop complaining about missing year (low)
 - Make the program take .gz longitudinal file as input (high)
 - Change event age encoding for endpoints that did not happen -- 0.0 cannot be separated from event at birth now, use something else (high)
 - Harmonise the parameter files into one yaml (medium)